-- The bell of Gros Guillaume: this is the largest as well as the heaviest bell of the cathedral, weighting more than 6080 kg.
-It replaced the bell of St. Stephen in 1829, which cracked during Midnight Mass of Christmas 1838.
+- The Gros Guillaume bell: this is the largest as well as the heaviest bell of the cathedral, weighing more than 6080 kg.
+It replaced the bell of St. Stephen in 1829, which cracked during the Midnight Mass of Christmas 1838.
 Several years later, it was recast.
 To avoid another incident similar to that of 1838, the bell is not much used, except to mark important occasions.

 - The Maria-Theresa Bell: currently out of use, the bell dates from 1828, weighs 1830 kilos and measures approximately 1.5 m across.

-In 1933, four more bells, cast at Annecy by the Paccard bell foundry, were added to the cathedral: Henri-Zita, Daniel-Mathilde, Célestine-Martine and Louise.
+In 1933, the Paccard bell foundry in Annecy cast four more bells for the cathedral: Henri-Zita, Daniel-Mathilde, Célestine-Martine, and Louise.

-The fantastic double arched flying buttresses on the exterior of the cathedral are very similar to those of the chevet of Notre-Dame de Paris.
-From the same era, this way of using flying buttresses was used at Chartres.
+The fantastic double-arched flying buttresses on the exterior of the cathedral are very similar to those of the chevet of Notre-Dame de Paris.
+This way of using flying buttresses was used at Chartres.

 The missing Transept

-With an area covering 5,900 m2, Bourges cathedral surpasses Notre-Dame de Paris (5,500 m2) and is remarkable for its lack of transept and for its double central aisle.
+With an area covering 5,900 m2, Bourges cathedral surpasses Notre-Dame de Paris (5,500 m2).
+It is remarkable not only for its lack of transept but also for its double central aisle.
 These features allow the visitor to the cathedral a clear view through it, contrary to other cathedrals (such as Chartres and Reims) where the transept traditionally cuts across the centre.

-The nave at Bourges is impressive: the vaulted ceiling in the central hall is 37.12 m high, more than that of Notre-Dame de Paris (33 m), but lower that the ceiling of Metz cathedral (41.41m), Amiens (42.3 m) and Beauvais (48.5 m).
+The nave at Bourges is impressive.
+The vaulted ceiling in the central hall is 37.12 m high, more than that of Notre-Dame de Paris (33 m), but lower than the ceiling of Metz cathedral (41.41m), Amiens (42.3 m) and Beauvais (48.5 m).
 The overall inside height is 21.3m and the outside measures 9m.
 The width of the central nave measures 14.96 m.

 Each of the five naves has attics, arches and windows unique to the building.
-The sanctuary is supported by six, widely-spaced pillars, 18 metres in height.
+Six, widely-spaced pillars, 18 metres in height support the structure.
 They are spaced in such a way that larger and relatively smaller pillars are alternated.
-Walking down the side aisles, a visitor will find many chapels, most of which have kept their original decoration.
+Walking down the side aisles, you’ll find many chapels, many with their original decoration.

-The double ambulatory is naturally found is space between walls of the nave.
-The five chapels of the chevet were not included in the projected plan of the building.
-Therefore, they are quite small in size, built on corbelling on buttresses that separate the windows of the crypts.
+Architects did not include the five chapels of the chevet in their initial plans.
+Therefore, they are quite small in size.
+They are built on corbelling buttresses that separate the windows of the crypts.

-The choir of Bourges Cathedral is decorated with carved wooden stalls and a magnificent high altar made of marble.
+Carved wooden stalls and a magnificent high altar made of marble ornate the choir.

-The lateral chapels of the 14th and 17th centuries were also decorated with beautiful stained glass, in this case by the wealthy of Bourges; the most famous window amongst these shows the Annunciation and stands in the chapel of Jacques Cœur.
+Stained-glass windows also decorate the lateral chapels of the 14th and 17th centuries.
+In this case, they come from the wealthy class of Bourges.
+The most famous window amongst these are in the chapel of Jacques Cœur and shows the Annunciation.

 The treasure of the Cathedral

-The cathedral’s treasure is shown to the public at least once a year, usually during the national days in September.
+The public can see the cathedral’s treasure at least once a year, usually during the Heritage days in September.

 The treasure consists of liturgical objects made of copper, silver and gold.
-The treasure is held in the cathedral’s sacristy, built by Jacques Cœur in the 15th century, and includes the episcopal cross, the pastoral ring, the episcopal crook, the chalice and the paten.
+The treasure is kept in the cathedral’s sacristy built by Jacques Cœur (15th C).
+It includes the episcopal cross, the pastoral ring, the episcopal crook, the chalice and the paten.

-The Astronomical Clock of Bourges cathedral dates back to 1424 and was made by the canon and mathematician Jean Furosis.
-The clock is made of a tower holding two clocks, painted red and decorated with flowers, shields and golden lines.
+The Astronomical Clock of Bourges cathedral dates back to 1424.
+It is the work of canon and mathematician Jean Furosis.
+The clock consists of a tower holding two clocks, painted red and decorated with flowers, shields and golden lines.